 2. Generic feedback on the GROUP COURSEWORK PROJECT, together with individual marks, will be posted on Learn within 15 working days after the submission deadline; also the individual electronic feedback for your group coursework will be accessible through My Grades on Learn.

 3. The compulsory TUTORIALS provide the opportunity for testing your understanding and getting direct feedback.
-The tutorial exercises are included in the course booklet as well as posted in the 'Tutorials' folder on Learn and students are expected to complete the exercises before the tutorial so that any problems can be discussed at the tutorial.
+The tutorial exercises are posted in the 'Tutorials' folder on Learn and students are expected to complete the exercises before the tutorial so that any problems can be discussed at the tutorial.

 4. The EXAMINATION marks will be posted on Learn together with generic feedback and examination statistics as soon as possible after the Board of Examiners' meeting (normally early-mid June).
 During the summer months (i.e. mid/end June - end August), you may come into the Business School Undergraduate Office (Room 1.11, Business School, 29 Buccleuch Place) to look at your examination scripts.
 Continuing students will also be given the opportunity to review their examination scripts early in the new academic year in Semester 1 (i.e. in October).